Family travel and travel planning are being affected by the ongoing spread of COVID-19. For information and updates, click here.

 If you want to check yet another World Heritage Site off your list, include a visit to Daintree National Park, home to the oldest rainforest on the planet.
 The Daintree Discovery Centre is an excellent way to start your exploration.
 Here you can learn all about the region, wander the forest from elevated boardwalks and take in scenic views from the canopy tower.
 Other family activities in the region include zipline tours, horseback riding, and duck boat and 4WD adventures.
 If staying in Port Douglas, visit the Wildlife Habitat, where you can have breakfast with the birds and visit with kangaroos and koalas too.

-Editor’s Note: Photos by Leslie Rich.
+Editor’s Note: Photos by Leslie Rich except where noted.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!